sharptools-io/SharpTools_custom_tile_poc/README.md

-# PharpTools Custom Tile POC/Demo
+# SharpTools Custom Tile POC/Demo

 ## Overview
-This is a proof-of-concept project to demo what can you do with SharpTools Custom Tile feature.
+This is a proof-of-concept project to demo what can you do with the SharpTools Custom Tile feature.
 This is not an offical integration with other service(s), but just to show the integration possibilities.

 ## Spotify Demo
 Integration with Spotify using Spotify Developer App and API to show the playlists, devices, playback info and the basic controls in the tile.